The NVIDIA T4 GPU now supports virtualized workloads with NVIDIA virtual GPU (vGPU) software.

 NVIDIA launched T4 at GTC Japan as an AI data center platform for bare-metal servers.
 It’s designed to meet the needs of public and private cloud environments as their scalability requirements grow.
 It has seen rapid adoption, including its recent release on the Google Cloud Platform.

-The Tesla T4 is the most universal GPU to date — capable of running any workload to drive greater data center efficiency.
+The T4 is the most universal GPU to date — capable of running any workload to drive greater data center efficiency.
 In a bare-metal environment, T4 accelerates diverse workloads, including deep learning training and inferencing as well as graphics.
 Support for virtual desktops with GRID vPC and Quadro vDWS software is the next level of workflow acceleration.

 Roughly the size of a cell phone, the T4 has a low-profile, single-slot form factor.
 It draws a maximum of 70W power, so it requires no supplemental power connector.